Engineering Calculator

 Common input mistakes

-• Leaving the angle unit in radians when you expect degree-based trig results.
+• Leaving the angle unit in radians when you expect degree-based trig results, or switching to degrees when the formula is written in radians.

 Frequently asked questions